 Note: Substantiation of an allegation is based upon the results of an investigation either by the Justice Center, the SOA, or private provider; a review by the Justice Center Office of Investigations; and a determination by the Justice Center Office of General Counsel.
-The number of substantiated allegations is greater than the number of suspects who have an allegation substantiated against them because some suspects have more than one allegation substantiated in a single case.
+The number of substantiated allegations is greater than the number of substantiated and allegation substantiated against them because some suspects have more than one allegation substantiated in a single case.